stravos97/java-documentation-notes/public static void main.md

 **Output**: Sum of arguments: 30

-If run without args: No arguments provided.
+If run without args: No arguments are provided.
 Usage: java ArgumentSum 1 2 3

 > [!EXAMPLE]
 > In a real app like a greeting tool: `java Greeter Alice` outputs "Hello, Alice!" by using `args[0]`.